Oli4/eyeseg/README.md

 Your data has to be in the Spectralis XML or VOL export format.
 In case of the XML export, make sure that your data is exported with a black background and every folder contains a single volume (single XML file).

 ## Usage
 This package ships a single application called `eyeseg`.
 You can run this application without any arguments to see a help message.
+While it is possible to simply pip install eyeseg on your machine, it is recommended to use the provided docker image.

 ### Check your data for common problems